 Online Defamation Attorneys to Remove Fake and Defamatory Google Reviews

 If your business has been targeted by a fake and malicious defamatory Google review, the Internet Defamation removal lawyers of Meyers Roman Friedberg & Lewis, LPA can fight to remove damaging defamatory Google reviews.
 We discuss your removal options and goals thoroughly to determine an appropriate strategy.
-To schedule a free and confidential consultation call (216) 373-7706 or contact us online today.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.